qwert2333/CEPCSW/README.md

 * TPCCollection
 * SETCollection

-## Update in branch dev-EcalRec-v1.2:
+## Update in this branch :
-* Update to CEPCSW LCG 101.0.0
+* Generating simulation samples for DL study with CEPC-v4 detector.
-* Re-writing the Reconstruction
+* Todo: add function and config in digitization to support cell merging (in case we need to reduce the input size).